Sha’Carri Richardson notches colorful win at Olympic trials

 It belongs to Sha’Carri Richardson.
 And after the eye-opening show she put on at Olympic trials — blowing away the field in the 100-meter semis in a wind-aided 10.64 seconds, then again in the final in 10.86 — she figures to grab her fair share of attention next month in Tokyo.

-With her performance, the 21-year-old out of LSU picked up a spot in the Olympics and a national title while also setting up a possible showdown with the Jamaican world champion, Shelly-Ann Fraser-Pryce.
+With her performance, the 21-year-old out of LSU picked up a spot in the Olympics and a national title while also setting up a possible showdown with the Jamaican world champion, Shelly-Ann Fraser-Pryce, who is well-known for her colorful hairstyles, too.

+“It’s loud and encouraging and, honestly, dangerous,” Richardson said when asked why she chose the color orange for her big night.
+“Knowing I’m coming to one of the biggest meets there is, if you’re going to out there and be the best, you need to look the best.”

+Richardson said crossing the finish line first was only the second-best feeling of the night.
+The best came afterward, when she climbed halfway up the stands at Hayward Field and shared a long hug with her grandmother, Betty Harp, who’s also known in the family as “Big Momma.”

-An over-the-limit tailwind prevented the 10.64 from becoming official and leaving Richardson only 0.01 behind Fraser-Pryce’s top time of 2021.
-But the season is far from over.
+An over-the-limit tailwind in the semis prevented the 10.64 from becoming official and leaving Richardson only 0.01 behind Fraser-Pryce’s top time of 2021.
 The world record of 10.49 was set by Florence Griffith Joyner in 1988.

 “She carries such a firecracker,” said Richardson’s training partner, Justin Gatlin.
 “She’s capable of running 10.6.
 I’ve seen her at practice, and she’s capable of running 10.5, actually.
 She can definitely shock the world.”

-Richardson overcame a slow start to pass Javianne Oliver, who started in the lane next to her, and beat her by three body lengths and 0.13 seconds.
+In the final, Richardson overcame a slow start to pass her training partner Javianne Oliver, a 60-meter indoor specialist who started in the lane next to her.
+Richardson beat Oliver by three body lengths and 0.13 seconds.
 Teahna Daniels finished third.

-About the only question surrounding Richardson this week was what color hair she’d bring to the starting line.
-Style is part of her game.
-She says she’s proud to sport long nails, too, just like one of her idols — Griffith Joyner.
+“It’s surreal to put together a full race,” Oliver said.
+“The 60, I had it.
+The last 40, I didn’t.
+I’ve been working on putting those two together and it came together today.”

 While Richardson’s blazing speed made her close to a sure thing in the women’s 100, the men’s sprint is nowhere near as settled.